 If you’re looking to incorporate these berries into your diet, try our easy and delicious acai berry bowl recipe.

-Hailing from the Amazonia forest, Camu Camu is sour, reddish berries that can help to boost your immune system, neutralize free radicals and protect the body against neurodegenerative diseases.
+Hailing from the Amazonian forest, Camu Camu are sour reddish berries.
+They can help to boost your immune system, neutralize free radicals and protect the body against neurodegenerative diseases.
 According to a study published in the journal Nutrients, vitamin C can play a role in preventing the development of Alzheimer’s disease.